rks101/eglinux/README.md

 ```
 $ kill -9 -1
 ```
-Note:- In Linux, a negative PID has special process-group semantics, while -1 means sending the signal to processes the caller is permitted to signal, with kernel exclusions.
+Note: In Linux, a negative PID has special process-group semantics, while -1 means sending the signal to processes the caller is permitted to signal, with kernel exclusions.

 To list all signals that kill can send:
 ```